adfinis/customer-center/README.md

 ## Development

-Create a symlink for config.js `ln -s config-dev.js config.js`.

-Run `yarn start-proxy` to start the frontend.
+Run `make serve-local` to start the frontend directly.

 The default password for all users is `123qweasd`.